 The site and its vicinity contain no properties listed in the 2002 State Register of Historic Places published by the Massachusetts Historical Commission.
 A Sanborn Fire Insurance Map from 1910 shows three small buildings along the river, one labeled a repair shop.
 A Suffolk County Atlas Plate from 1912 shows a City of Boston Almshouse on the property, along with three other structures.
 But a 1938 aerial photograph of the site shows none of those buildings.
 MBTA constructed a rail station on the property in 1918, which was operational until 1975.
 A 1978 aerial shows that the rail had been removed.
-The property has remained undeveloped since, but it has been used by a construction company for equipment and supplies storage.
+The property and with the disk of the disk has remained undeveloped since, but it has been used by a construction company for equipment and supplies storage.